UAce/UAce.github.io/_posts/2020-09-03-my-first-chrome-extension.md

 │   └──  extension-icon.png
 └── css
     └──  popup.css
-</code></pre>
+{% endcode %}

 ## Manifest

-The <code class="inline-code">manifest.json</code> file is the first thing you need when creating an extension.
+The `manifest.json` file is the first thing you need when creating an extension.
 It provides all the information about your extension to Google Chrome such as the name of your extension, the permissions needed, etc but we'll get into that a bit later.
 Here is a minimal example:

-{% highlight json %}
+{% code lang:JSON showLnNo:true %}
 {
     "manifest_version": 2,
     "version": "0.1",
     "name": "My Extension",
     "description": "This is my extension"
 }
-{% endhighlight %}
+{% endcode %}

 ## Background Scripts

 Background scripts are scripts that run in the background of your browser when you open Google Chrome.
 You can make the scripts persistent or not depending on your use case.
 I chose to use a persistent script.
 As long as Google Chrome is open, the script will be running.
-To define background scripts, I added a <strong>background</strong> section to the <b>manifest</b> file.
+To define background scripts, I added a **background** section to the **manifest** file.

 {% code lang:JSON hlRange:'6-11' showLnNo:true %}
 {